What is the aspect about learning macros and Visual Basic for Applications that you find more intimidating?

 Setting #3: Collapse Proj.
 Hides Windows.

 This option does what its title says: when you collapse a project in the Project Explorer, it hides any window related to that particular project.
-As explained by Microsoft here, this applies to project, UserForm, object or module windows.
+This (generally) applies to project, UserForm, object or module windows.

 Let's take a look at how this looks in practice.
 Notice how, in the following image, the project “Book 1.xlsm” is expanded and you can see the Programming Window that corresponds to Module1.